HOW TO RACE AROUND THE ISLAND VIRTUALLY

 - We will have a competition for the best video clips of your team training, competing, people cheering for you, or interviews of why you joined this race, what inspired you, and why you care about the ocean and the environment.
 We will select videos which are 30 seconds or less, to be aired on our Race Day video.
 Inspire us with your creativity, energy, and goals, pledges or interests in ocean and environmental protection.

-- Send your video clips on a link to us at: firstname.lastname@example.org by November 20th, and 30 seconds or less.
+- Send your video clips on a link to us at: firstname.lastname@example.org by November 3rd, at 30 seconds or less.
 You can submit more than one.
 You can even make them on your smartphones.

 FUNDRAISING AND PLEDGES FOR THE OCEAN